johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

-### Chapter 8:
-* As indicated in Section 8.4.6, as the application is currently designed there’s no way to access the virtual remember_token attribute in the integration test in Listing 8.51.
-It is possible, though, using a special test method called assigns.
-Inside a test, you can access instance variables defined in the controller by using assigns with the corresponding symbol.
-For example, if the create action defines an @user variable, we can access it in the test using assigns(:user).
-Right now, the Sessions controller create action defines a normal (non-instance) variable called user, but if we change it to an instance variable we can test that cookies correctly contains the user’s remember token.
-By filling in the missing elements in Listing 8.61 and Listing 8.62 (indicated with question marks ? and FILL_IN), complete this improved test of the “remember me” checkbox.

 ### Chapter 9:
 * Write a test to make sure that friendly forwarding only forwards to the given URL the first time.
 On subsequent login attempts, the forwarding URL should